 Mr. Lowe has served as a Director of Silicon Labs since 2017.
 He is currently President and Chief Executive Officer of Cree, a market-leading innovator of lighting-class LEDs, lighting products and Wolfspeed™ power and radio frequency (RF) semiconductors.
 Previously, Mr. Lowe served as President and CEO of Freescale Semiconductor from June 2012 through December 2015, when the company was acquired by NXP.
 Prior to joining Freescale, Mr. Lowe served as Senior Vice President of Analog at Texas Instruments, where he also directed TI's acquisition of National Semiconductor.
 Previously, he served in a variety of leadership positions during his tenure with TI, which began in 1984.
-Mr. Lowe serves on the board of the Rock & Roll Hall of Fame, and chairs the board's education committee.
-He also serves on the board of the Baylor Health Care System Foundation and of Cree.
-Mr. Lowe earned a Bachelor of Science degree in electrical engineering from Rose-Hulman Institute of Technology, and graduated from the Stanford Executive Program at Stanford University.
+Mr. Lowe currently serves on the boards of Cree, The Rock & Roll Hall of Fame, and The Baylor Healthcare System.
+Mr. Lowe earned a Bachelor of Science degree in electrical engineering from Rose-Hulman Institute of Technology and graduated from the Stanford Executive Program at Stanford University.
 He is a recipient of the Rose-Hulman Institute's Career Achievement Award, honoring his community service and semiconductor industry accomplishments.